What Small Businesses in Dallas Need to Know of Leaked Documents

 Leverage Local SEO

-Given Google’s geo-fencing capabilities, it’s vital to optimize your website for local searches.
+Given Google’s geo-fencing capabilities, optimizing your website for local searches is vital.
 Ensure your business is listed on Google My Business, include local keywords in your content, and gather positive reviews from local customers.

 Monitor and Adapt to Trends